non toxic vegan brands for people of color

 Now, I am not saying you should throw out all of your beauty supply!
 I am aware some non-toxic vegan brands charge an arm and leg for their products.
 How about you as a consumer you start small.
 Begin within your means.

-Next time you are out of your favorite lipstick, how about you look for something cleaner and animal-friendly to replace it?
+Next time you are out of your favorite lipstick, how about you look for something cleaner and animal-friendly to replace it with?
 They are so many options out there.

 10 non-toxic and vegan brands for people of color